SmoothKen/knn-svc/README.md

 # kNN-SVC: Robust Zero-Shot Singing Voice Conversion with Additive Synthesis and Concatenation Smoothness Optimization (kNN-SVC)

 This repo provides inference for kNN-SVC.
-The project is managed with Poetry and all examples below use Poetry for reproducible, isolated runs.
-Below are the three supported ways to run it:
+The project is managed with Poetry for reproducible, isolated runs.
+Quick start on GitHub:

-1) Single file ➜ single file conversion (content ➜ style)
-2) Dataset (folder of speaker folders) ➜ dataset conversion
-3) A tiny demo notebook for quick testing
+- Prereqs: Python 3.11, Poetry
+- Install deps: `poetry install`
+- Checkpounts can be found under the Release tab, place them in a folder and specify it as a command line argument (or modify it in the notebook)
+- Run conversions using any of the three pathways below.
+Feel free to report bugs/errors via Issues.

 All examples assume 16kHz, mono audio inputs.